87% of high-growth sales organizations now use a value-based approach to sales.

 What is value selling?
 The value-selling framework

-According to Zendesk, most value-based selling strategies or methodologies fall into one of four categories:
+According to Zendesk, value-based strategies fall into four distinct categories:

-2. Providing something different from the rest.
-Eg. "This product will set you apart from the competition"
+"This product will set you apart from the competition."

 What is solution selling?
 The solution selling methodology